-The two outboard most battens are tensioned by looping the batten string over the notched end of the batten twice.
-The remaining battens are all fitted with either lever tips (later models) or spring tips (earlier models).
+The outboard most batten on each wing is tensioned by looping the batten string over the notched end of the batten twice.
+The remaining battens are all fitted with lever tips.
 The outboard batten with strings should be adjusted quite tight for maximum sail cleanliness.